 ➣ PACIFIERS, SOOTHERS & TEETHERS

-When it comes to pacifiers, the choices are limited.
-Between latex and silicone, I’d choose silicone to avoid a potential allergic reaction in a baby.
+When it comes to pacifiers, you basically have two main options – latex and silicone.
+Between the two, I’d choose silicone to avoid a potential allergic reaction in a baby.

-It’s a little more tricky with teethers and soothers though because there are so many on the market.
-I want to say that by now they all say that they’re PVC/BPA/phthalate-free (if they don’t – please stay away!).
-But because it’s an item that will go DIRECTLY in a baby’s mouth, I’d be cautious with many of the plastic ones because there is so much we don’t yet know about plastic.
+It’s a little more tricky with teethers and soothers though because there are so many different products on the market.
+I want to say that by now they should all be PVC/BPA/phthalate-free (if they aren’t – stay away).
+But because it’s an item that will go DIRECTLY in baby’s mouth, I’d be cautious with many of the plastic ones because there is so much we don’t yet know about plastic.

 ➣ FOOD PREP & STORAGE

 I’d recommend using glass or stainless steel food storage containers and reusable bottles as opposed to plastic ones.

-Plastic is obviously not ideal, but I agree that it is difficult to avoid these days.
-If you must use plastic, avoid containers marked with #7 unless they specifically say “BPA-free,” because this type of plastic is most likely to contain BPA.
+If you must use plastic, avoid containers marked with #7 unless they specifically say “BPA-free,” as this type of plastic is most likely to contain BPA.
 On the other hand, do keep in mind that BPA-free does NOT mean “safe.”

 ➣ BABY FOOD

 I highly recommend making your own baby food using fresh organic fruits and vegetables.
-It’s very easy to do and can be cheaper than store-bought, and you know exactly which ingredients go into your baby’s food.
+It’s very easy to do and can be cheaper than store-bought, and you know exactly which ingredients you’re using.

 If store-bought baby food is your pick or your only choice, look for organic varieties if possible, and opt for food stored in glass jars as opposed to plastic containers that are more likely to leach chemicals into foods.